Easter Island: Ecology

-According to Diamond, the oral traditions (the veracity of which has been questioned by Routledge, Lavachery, Mètraux, Peiser, and others) of the current islanders seem obsessed with cannibalism, which he offers as evidence supporting a rapid collapse.
+According to Diamond, the oral traditions (the veracity of which has been questioned by Routledge, Lavachery, Métraux, Peiser, and others) of the current islanders seem obsessed with cannibalism, which he offers as evidence supporting a rapid collapse.
 For example, he states, to severely insult an enemy one would say, "The flesh of your mother sticks between my teeth."
 This, Diamond asserts, means the food supply of the people ultimately ran out.
 Cannibalism, however, was widespread across Polynesian cultures.
 Human bones have not been found in earth ovens other than those behind the religious platforms, indicating that cannibalism in Easter Island was a ritualistic practice.
 Contemporary ethnographic research has proven there is scarcely any tangible evidence for widespread cannibalism anywhere and at any time on the island.
 The first scientific exploration of Easter Island (1914) recorded that the indigenous population strongly rejected allegations that they or their ancestors had been cannibals.